viktorsmari/viktorsmari.github.io/_posts/2018-10-04-bicycling-in-barcelona.md

 Having lived in two of the best Bicycle cities in the world, Amsterdam and Copenhagen, here is my list of things that can be improved:

 1. **Stop** putting bicycles lanes in the **middle**, between car lanes!
 This is both unsafe and **unpractical**!
    * Ideally put a one way bike line **always on the right side of the cars**.
-(Just like on Diputactio or Consell de Cent)
+(Just like on Diputació or Consell de Cent)
    * This means that the car drivers are used to always look in the right mirror to see if there is a bicycle near.
    * In Barcelona, sometimes there are double bike lines, sometimes single ones, and sometimes on the right and sometimes on the left.
    * In [Copenhagen](https://en.wikipedia.org/wiki/Cycling_in_Copenhagen) they are almost always on the right.